List of largest consumer markets

 Below is a list of the largest consumer markets of the world, according to data from the World Bank.
-The countries are sorted by their household final consumption expenditure (HFCE) which represents consumer spending.
-Values are in nominal terms in United States dollar and adjusted for purchasing power parity (PPP) in constant 2021 international dollar in nominal terms.
-A large (and especially larger than the whole economy (100% GDP)) percentage typically indicates the existence of an informal economy, at least in terms of income.
+The countries or economic blocs are sorted by their household final consumption expenditure (HFCE), which represents consumer spending.
+Values are in nominal terms in U.S. dollars, then adjusted for purchasing power parity (PPP) in constant 2021 international dollars in nominal terms.
+A larger percentage of GDP cited below (especially larger than the entire economy, i.e., exceeding 100%) typically indicates the existence of an informal economy, at least in terms of income.